shsym/linux_with_rust/Documentation/rust/getting-started.md

 This document describes step-by-step commands to build, install, and insert a kernel written in Rust.

-**Since the kernel (re-)installation can break your system easily, I recommand using a VM for safety and convenience.**
+**Disclaimer | Since the kernel (re-)installation can break your system easily, I recommand using a VM for safety and convenience.**

 _Note 1: All commands have been tested under a KVM/QEMU VM running Ubuntu server 18.04._